v1s1t0r999/getAir2U/README.md

 - Also you'll be gifted a virtual python voice assistant from us.

 ## :warning: Requirements
 A Linux-based operating system.
 We recommend or Kali 2020.x (rolling edition).
 Nevertheless, the Linux Distro should support the latest aircrack-ng versions.
 An external wifi card is recommended.
+For more info, go to the Requirements page in the wiki section <https://github.com/v1s1t0r999/getAir2U/wiki/Requirements>.

 ## :octocat: Credits
 1. Author: UNKNOWN(Me) <https://github.com/v1s1t0r999>